Skip to main content

 • Pregnancy and Breastfeeding: Limited studies are available, so it’s important to consult a doctor before using naltrexone during pregnancy or breastfeeding.

-Why is intramuscular injection preferred to oral administration?
+Why is intramuscular injection (Vivitrol) preferred to oral administration?

 One of the liver’s main functions is to break down different substances, including medications.
 When any medication is able to bypass the liver initially, less of it is destroyed, leaving more of it is available.
 Thus, a patient needs a much lower dose to be effective (in the case of naltrexone injection, 70% less).